egel-lang/egel-lang.github.io/SEMANTICS.md

   computationally expensive than allocating, and deallocating, heap nodes.
 + Also, it's a term rewrite system so you can't allow for assignment since that would usually allow you to create cyclic structures.
++ In order to allow for a more expressive input language, a technique called combinator lifting is needed.
+That technique results in prohibitively slow code since it 'recaptures' variables in the context.

 ## Advantages